Commissioning

 • Improved indoor environmental quality and occupant comfort

-Building commissioning is a critical component in any "green" or sustainable building program including LEED and MA-CHPS.
+Building commissioning is a critical component in any "green" or sustainable building program including LEED.
 The process employs several strategies to reduce a building’s energy use.
 Early in the design phase, energy issues are discussed among the project team.
 In design review, the commissioning consultants look for design issues that may have an impact on maintenance accessibility or lead to inefficient system operation and wasted energy.
 Upon installation, they direct and observe functional performance testing of systems and equipment to verify proper operation.

-Information about the MSBA Commissioning Program:
+Information about the MSBA Commissioning Program

-Forms for MSBA Commissioning Providers:
+Forms for MSBA Commissioning Providers

-As of the August 28, 2024 Board Meeting:
+As of the August 27, 2025 Board Meeting:

-To date, the MSBA has executed 639 commissioning consultant contracts, totaling $50.7 million in commissioning fees, for 856 projects at 706 schools, many of whom have been invited to the Capital Pipeline multiple times.
-Construction budgets for projects being commissioned total $17.95 billion.
-To date, 474 work orders have been completed.
+To date, the MSBA has executed 647 commissioning consultant contracts, totaling $51.9 million in commissioning fees, for 864 projects at 712 schools, many of whom have been invited to the Capital Pipeline multiple times.
+Construction budgets for projects being commissioned total $18.94 billion.
+To date, 487 work orders have been completed.

 The table below represents the status of commissioning assignments sorted by the fiscal year in which the commissioning work orders were issued.